nainarazz/nainacodes.com-old/content/posts/git-rebase-not-as-hard-as-you-think/git-rebase-not-as-hard-as-you-think.md

 ## Interactive rebase

-Interactive rebase is what makes rebase feature really powerful.
+Interactive rebase is what makes rebase really powerful.
 With interactive rebase, you can reorder, edit, delete, or combine commit messages together.
 You have complete control on how you want your commit history to look like.

 To run rebase in interactive mode, pass the `-i` flag with the command (i.e `git rebase -i feature dev`).